Nursery Education Funding (NEF)

 The number of hours available to a child will depend on when they start accessing funded hours.
 The maximum annual allocation is based on attendance starting in September.
 A proportionate number of hours will be available for a child who starts attending or becomes eligible for funded hours after September.

-NEF information for parents and carers in Worcestershire can be found here Free childcare from Worcestershire Children First (opens in a new window)
+NEF information for parents and carers in Worcestershire can be found here, Funded Childcare.

 Two year old funding